Horava-Lifshitz gravity: a status report: Cosmology

 Clearly, in this setting $N$ has no space dependence.
 Therefore, its spatial derivatives vanish.
 This will make the actions of the projectable and the non-projectable versions of the theory, eqs. (\ref{paction}) and (\ref{npaction}) coincide (assuming that all operators allowed by the symmetries of the theory have been consistently taken into account).
 The field equations do not coincide completely, as it does make a difference whether $N$ is assumed to be space-independent {\em a priori} or whether the latter is enforced as a gauge choice.
 The difference lies on the Hamiltonian constraint and the rest of the equations coincide.
 The former is global in the projectable theory and local in the non-projectable theory.
 So, when it comes to background cosmology, one can study both version of the theory at the same time, just taking into account the subtle issue of the Hamiltonian constraint.
 The dynamics of perturbation around the background will, of course, differ in the two versions, but we will not discuss perturbations here.

-Cosmology in Ho\v{r}ava--Lifshitz gravity was first studied in Ref.~\cite{Kiritsis:2009sh,Sotiriou:2009bx}.
+Cosmology in Ho\v{r}ava--Lifshitz gravity was first studied in Ref.~\cite{Kiritsis:2009sh,Sotiriou:2009bx} (with detailed balance in Ref.~\cite{Calcagni:2009ar}).
 A recent review of cosmology in the projectable version has recently been given in Ref.~\cite{Mukohyama:2010xz}, and as explained above, most of the results summarized there are applicable also on the non-projectable version.
 Here we will only give a very brief overview of background cosmology and mention in passing some key advantages of Ho\v{r}ava--Lifshitz cosmology.
 We refer the reader to the relevant literature for more details.

 We start by presenting the field equations in an FLRW background.
 The supermomentum constraint is trivially satisfied, so we are left with two equations, corresponding to the first and second Friedmann equations.
 In the projectable version, the Hamiltonian constraint yields